 The WRF model setup parallels that of the NORA10 hindcasts.
-We use a constant horizontal resolution of 10km, but the WRF standard configuration with 60 hybrid model levels in the vertical.
-In both models the uppermost grid point is at 10hPa, and the vertical resolution in the middle troposphere is about 35-40hPa.
+We use a constant horizontal resolution of 10 km but the WRF standard configuration with 60 hybrid model levels in the vertical.
+In both models the uppermost grid point is at 10 hPa, and the vertical resolution in the middle troposphere is about 35-40 hPa.
 The WRF output is interpolated to the same 25 pressure levels as the NORA10 data.
-The domain horizontally covers an area of 6000×4000 km, including most of the North Atlantic and of Scandinavia.
+The domain horizontally covers an area of $6000 \text{ km} \times 4000 \text{ km}$, including most of the North Atlantic and Scandinavia.
 The domain fully covers the region shown in Fig. 1.
-The Norwegian West Coast is located centrally in the eastern half of the model domain to minimise the impact of the model boundaries.
+The Norwegian west coast is located centrally in the eastern half of the model domain to minimize the impact of the model boundaries.

 The initial state and boundary conditions are derived from 6-hourly ECMWF operational analyses.
-As the operational anal-

-- yses for the study period do not include sea-surface temperature, we supplement with those from ERA-Interim (Dee et al., 2011).
-We initialise the model on 31 December 1991 06 UTC, roughly 21, 24, and 27 hours before the landfall of the warm, cold, and bent-back fronts, respectively.
-We chose this initialisation time as a trade off between having sufficient model spin-up time and the accuracy of the simulation.
-We tested initialisation dates between 30 December 1991 12 UTC and 31 December 1991 UTC and find that the earlier the initialisation date, the weaker becomes the simulated New Year's Day Storm. - We use WRF version 3.8.1 in a configuration with YSU boundary layer physics, the revised MM5 scheme (based on a Monin Obukhov surface layer with Carlson-Boland viscous sublayer), and the WRF three-class single moment cloud microphysics scheme.
-The parameterisation of cumulus convection is enabled, using the Kain-Fritsch scheme updated every 5 minutes.
-Radiation is calculated using the RRTM for long wave lengths, and the Dudhia scheme for short wave lengths, both updated every 10 minutes.
-The land surface is parameterised using a thermal diffusion model with five layers.
+As the operational analyses for the study period do not include sea-surface temperature, we supplement with those from ERA-Interim (Dee et al., 2011).
+We initialize the model on 31 December 1991 at 06:00 UTC, roughly 21, 24, and 27 h before the landfall of the warm, cold, and bent-back fronts, respectively.
+We chose this initialization time as a trade-off between having sufficient model spin-up time and the accuracy of the simulation.
+We tested initialization dates between 30 December 1991 at 12:00 UTC and 31 December 1991 at 12:00 UTC and find that the earlier the initialization date, the weaker the simulated New Year's Day Storm becomes.

+We use WRF version 3.8.1 in a configuration with YSU boundary layer physics, the revised MM5 scheme (based on a Monin-Obukhov surface layer with Carlson-Boland viscous sublayer), and the WRF three-class single-moment cloud microphysics scheme.
+The parameterization of cumulus convection is enabled, using the Kain-Fritsch scheme updated every 5 min.
+Radiation is calculated using the Rapid Radiative Transfer Model (RRTM) for long wavelengths and the Dudhia scheme for short wavelengths, both updated every 10 min.
+The land surface is parameterized using a thermal diffusion model with five layers.

-To test the sensitivity of the evolution of the New Year's Day Storm to the Scandinavian orography, we compare a simulation with full orography ("Control") to (a) a simulation in which the orography is removed and the land surface replaced by ocean ("Ocean"), and (b) a simulation in which we double the height of the Scandes ("Double").
-In the Ocean simulation, sea-surface temperatures over the Scandinavian peninsula are defined by iteratively minimising the local Laplacian given the observed surface temperatures in the surrounding seas (277-280 K in the Atlantic and North Sea ; 275-278 K in the Baltic; 273-275 K in the White Sea).
+To test the sensitivity of the evolution of the New Year's Day Storm to the Scandinavian orography, we compare a simulation with full orography ("Control") to (a) a simulation in which the orography is removed and the land surface is replaced by ocean ("Ocean") and (b) a simulation in which we double the height of the Scandes ("Double").
+In the Ocean simulation, sea-surface temperatures over the Scandinavian peninsula are defined by iteratively minimizing the local Laplacian given the observed surface temperatures in the surrounding seas (277-280K in the Atlantic and North Sea; 275-278K in the Baltic; 273-275K in the White Sea).

-90 2.2 Front detection
+2.2 Front detection